symbol/symbol-docs/source/concepts/mosaic-restriction.rst

 Enabling accounts to transact with the token is similar to the process of adding elevated permissions to a user in a company computer network.

 The mosaic creator can **modify the permissions of an account** by sending a mosaic restriction transaction targeting the account address.
-The :ref:`MosaicAddressRestrictionTransaction <mosaic-address-restriction-transaction>` is composed of:
+The :ref:`mosaicaddressrestrictiontransaction` is composed of:

 .. csv-table::
     :header: "Property", "Type", "Description"